Ninja Gaiden 3: Razor's Edge Review

 After a lackluster Ninja Gaiden 3 released to largely mixed reviews, Team Ninja has gone to great lengths to redesign and improve many of the issues fans and critics alike had with the original release.

-Ranged enemies wouldn’t be as aggravating if Ryu’s ranged weapons weren’t utterly fruitless and underpowered – the shurikens more so than the Ryu’s bow.
-The bow feels quite underpowered, especially during a terrible on-rails section, but is a necessity throughout the game to dispatch of the unreachable ranged foes that will constantly rain down rockets.
-Most melee foes will block any attempt to shoot not only arrows, but shurikens as well, further depreciating their use.
-Fights feel artificially padded with pointless additional spawns – some spawning literally right in front of you dragging out encounters.
+Ranged enemies wouldn't be as aggravating if Ryu's ranged weapons weren't utterly fruitless and underpowered – the shurikens more so than Ryu's bow.
+The bow feels quite underpowered, especially during a terrible on-rails section, but is a necessity throughout the game to dispatch the unreachable ranged foes that will constantly rain down rockets.
+Most melee foes will block any attempt to shoot not only arrows but shurikens as well, further depreciating their use.
+Fights feel artificially padded with pointless additional spawns – some spawning literally right in front of you, dragging out encounters.

-QTEs now play a part in traversing the environments, given a God of War vibe to the game.
-From dodging missiles, sliding under crumbling platforms and gliding through the air and stabbing your blade directly through foes, Ryu definitely feels like a ninja.
-Most of the times, the game fails to show any sort of button prompt.
+QTEs now play a part in traversing the environments, giving a God of War vibe to the game.
+From dodging missiles, sliding under crumbling platforms, and gliding through the air and stabbing your blade directly through foes, Ryu definitely feels like a ninja.
+Most of the time, the game fails to show any sort of button prompt.
 By the end of the game, I gave up trying to figure out what button I was supposed to hit and ended up mashing all of them in an attempt to succeed.
 It works.

 Simply Put